lgaudencio/geography-quiz/README.md

     * Canva was used to create the logo in the header, also, that same image was used to create the favicon.

+## Testing

+### Responsiveness

+During the styling phase for media queries, all pages were tested to ensure responsiveness on screen sizes from 280px and upwards.
+All pages were tested on Chrome, Safari and Edge browsers.

+Steps to test:

+1. Open a browser and go to WEBSITE
+2. Right click on the page and select 'Inspect', this will open up developer tools.
+3. Decrease the screen size to 280px.
+4. Click and drag the responsive window to set the width for testing.

+Expected:

+Website is to be responsive on all screen sizes and no images/logos are to be pixelated or distorted due to stretching.
+No horizontal scroll appears on mobile devices and nothing overlaps.

+Actual:

+Website behaved as expected.

+The website was tested for its responsiveness on the following devices and no issues were observed:

+* Samsung Galaxy Fold
+* iPad Air
+* Surface Pro 7
+* Nexus 10

 ### Functional Testing